 It's becoming almost impossible to find luggage without wheels, even on the smallest bags.
 And for good reason -- wheeled luggage is extremely convenient because it enables anyone to easily transport a heavy bag through a parking lot and the airport, and on to the gate or baggage-check area without strain.

-There are two basic kinds of wheeled luggage, spinner, which has four wheels, and fixed, or inline roller bags.
+There are two basic kinds of wheeled luggage, spinner, which has four wheels, and fixed, also called inline or roller bags.
 The latter have two wheels on the bottom of the handle side of the case and rests on the other side so the bag can stand upright.
 Both have pros and cons.
-Spinner wheels spin 360 degrees and allow the bag to be pulled or scooted along beside you.
-They're extremely easy to push -- even with one finger.
+Spinner wheels spin 360 degrees and allow the bag to be pulled behind you, pushed in front of you, or scooted along beside you.
+Spinner bags are extremely easy to push -- even with one finger.
 Inline wheels can only be pulled behind you, but they're thought to be more durable and they're easier to wrangle over curbs or other obstacles.
-They also add less weight and bulk to a bag.
+In addition, inline wheels add less weight and bulk to a bag.
 Having said that, manufacturers are working on improving spinner wheels to make them lighter, smaller and tougher.